FriendsOfTerraform/modules/azure/sql-server/README.md

     }
   }

+  failover_groups = {
+    demo-failover-group = {
+      # The database names supplied here must be the same ones created within the same declaration
+      databases = [
+        "demo-dtu",
+        "demo-vcore"
+      ]

+      secondary_server_id = "/subscriptions/1528e238-333b-xxxx-xxxx-xxxxxxxxxx/resourceGroups/demo/providers/Microsoft.Sql/servers/petersin-secondary-mssql"
+    }
+  }

   firewall = {
     rules = {
+      # You can omit the ending IP address if it is the same as the starting IP address
       "Brian's Home"       = "10.11.12.13"
       "Stewie's Home"      = "9.10.11.12"
       "Primary Datacenter" = "130.166.0.0 - 130.166.255.255"